skoomasteve/NMAR/README.md

   1. Create a folder in C:\ named 'NMAR'
   2. Move NMAR.ps1 to C:\NMAR
-  3. Set the variables within the NMAR.ps1 script (needed for email alerts and consolidated logging)
+  3. If you need email alerts and consolidated logging, set the variables within the NMAR.ps1 script (see comments within script for more details)
   4. Open the windows task scheduler and import the NMAR.xml file; modify the default schedule if desired (the default schedule runs NMAR.ps1 every 10 minutes.)

 For multiple instances it is recommended to use Group Policy to deploy the NMAR.xml file and the NMAR.ps1 file to all desired machines within any given OU(s).